 Stir fry isn’t limited to Asian dishes either.
 One of our favorite family recipes is Spicy Southwestern Steak Stir Fry with Cilantro Lime Rice.
 YUM!
 Today’s recipe is a simple Spicy Ginger Chicken Stir Fry made colorful with a variety of sweet peppers.
 If you have not made stir fry before, the preparation is key.
 Having everything staged and ready in arm’s reach is a must before you begin as many ingredients only cook for a minute or two over high heat.
 Most of your time will be spent preparing the ingredients, with the entire cooking time being less than 10 minutes!
 Have some rice ready before you begin and dinner will be on the table in a flash!

 Once you make stir-fry I feel sure you’ll be hooked.
 Woks are affordable and a perfect way to cook a stir fry recipe to perfection.
-Some of my other favorite recipes are Spicy Garlic Sriracha Shrimp and Broccoli Stir Fry, Orange Chicken and Romenesco with Clementines, and Singapore Street Noodles!

 How to Make Spicy Ginger Chicken Stir Fry: